How to use the command 'tftp' (with examples)

 Explanation:

-• server_ip: The IP address of the TFTP server you want to connect to.
+• server_ip: The IP address represents the server you want to connect to and must be replaced with the actual address.

 Use case 2: Connect to a TFTP server and execute a TFTP command